JobtechSwe/myskills-api/README.md

 - Start the GraphQl API (see above).
 - Clone [mydata](https://github.com/JobtechSwe/mydata) repo
-- Navigate to app directory and follow [README](https://github.com/JobtechSwe/mydata/blob/master/app/README.md) for setup
+- Navigate to app directory and follow [README](https://github.com/JobtechSwe/mydata/blob/master/app/README.md) for setup (remember to set the env-variables to point to the operator from docker)
 - Create an account in the MyData app
 - Then you run the login mutation: